openstack/freezer/README.rst

     $ mount
     [...]

-Once we know the volume where our mongo data is mounted on, we can get the volume group and logical volume info::
+Once we know the volume where our Mongo data is mounted on, we can get the volume group and logical volume info::

     $ sudo vgdisplay